abhiramj4/SYSC3110/Documentation/README.txt

 - A menu with play/about/controls
 - Lawnmowers
 - Nicer plant cards
+- Sound effects
+- Realtime version

 AUTHORS
 -------
 We didn't have as organized work distribution amongst our group members as we did for the first milestone.
 Sai worked on the initial barebones GUI conversion of the game.
 Abhi and Liam then started modifying all the entities (zombies/plants/sun/turns) to work with the GUI and everyone was participating in debugging and small tasks.
 Everett and Liam worked on the JUnit tests, Abhi and Sai implemented the turns and action listeners.
 Liam is our JSON guy so he implemented his Level class within our new GUI based Game.java class to spawn zombies.
-Everyone worked on the commenting and documentation.
+Everyone worked on the commenting and documentation, whoever made the method/wrote the code would comment it.
+Everett also updated our previous UML diagram and everyone worked on the sequence diagrams.

 INSTALLATION
 ------------